declanwatts97/forno_italiano_pizzeria_project/README.md

 ### Navbar

+The navbar contains the pizzeria logo, name, and 4 active links.
+These links are to the menu, our restaurant page, book table page, and back to home.
+The navbar switches to a hamburger icon o  smaller screen sizes.

 ### Footer

+The footer has 3 social media links and contact information for the business.
+The social media links take you to the relevant social media and clicking on the contact information on mobile prompts you to call/email and the address takes you to view on a map.

 ### Home Page

+The home page is kept simple with a hero image displaying some of the restaurants pizza, with a book table option centre of the screen to enable customers to easily be able to get straight on with booking a table.

 ![home](static/readme-images/home.png)

 ### Menu Page

+The menu page is split into 4 sections for appetizers, pizzas, desserts and drinks.
+The menu items are laid out with the prices aligned to the right.

 ![menu](static/readme-images/menu.png)

 ### Our Restaurant Page

+The our restaurants page gives the customer all of the restaurants info.
+The contact information of email and phone number along with the address and the opening hours.
+There is also a picture of the inside of the restaurant.

 ![our restaurant](static/readme-images/our-restaurants.png)

 ### Book Table Page

+The book table page contains all the relevant information for a customer to reserve a table.
+This is displayed in a form to be filled in with a submit button once complete.

 ![alt text](static/readme-images/book-table.png)

 ### Book Table Success Page

+The table booking success page returns a message thanking the customer for booking and that we look forward to seeing them.
+Theres a return to home button to take them back to the home page.

 ![alt text](static/readme-images/booking-success.png)